👋 I'm Mose Njo. I build narrative systems—stories, languages, platforms, and worlds—rooted in Madagascar and pointed at the future.

 The first demo was shown publicly at the Video Game Developers Festival at the French Institute of Madagascar, which seems like a mistake—but a delightful one.

-📚 Lisy 1817.
+📚 Lamasinina (formerly Lisy 1817).

 A reading and listening platform for stories in Malagasy and French.